 The American Library Association (ALA) will work with TRHT GSC pilot libraries to arrange a racial healing practitioner(s) to lead at least one racial healing circle, session, or workshop with teen readers and program staff (i.e., librarians and partner organization staff who participate in the project).

-As you are considering an application for a TRHT GSC pilot grant, it may be helpful to learn more about what a racial healing circle looks like and what its potential impact may be with respect to your local programming.
 A publication from the W.K.
-Kellogg Foundation entitled "Restoring to Wholeness" will be available in January 2018 and can help you understand more about what racial healing is and what racial healing circles can help you achieve in your program; you will find a link to the publication on this page when it is available.
+Kellogg Foundation entitled "Restoring to Wholeness" can help you understand more about what racial healing is and what racial healing circles can help you achieve in your program.
 As you consider this content, you may wish to consider how you will sequence healing circles in the context of your overall reading and discussion program series, how many healing circles you are able to convene, and how you will advocate for inclusion of this work when speaking with library administration and partner organization staff.
 Additional planning support will be provided to grantees during the April 2018 Orientation Workshop.

 Pilot library participants will also receive support from ALA about best practices for embedding healing experiences throughout the TRHT GSC program series.